Our Healthy Aging workshops empower and build vital friendships and connections for participants.

 - Healthy Cooking: Hands On Cooking Demo

 Consider inviting us to your existing groups or meetings for a taste of how we facilitate a peer-based model of learning/teaching/learning.
 We can also schedule a special session based on your needs and interests.
-For more information, contact Lizette Martinez at (415) 821-1003 or email@example.com.
+For more information, contact Estelle Schneider at (415) 821-1003 ext.
+108 or firstname.lastname@example.org.

 The Vial-of-Life is a simple way to provide critical information to paramedics and other health professionals in an emergency.
 While there are different types of Vial of Life programs, they all function similarly.
 When the paramedics arrive at a home, a sticker on the front door (or a front window) alerts them that the resident has completed a Vial of Life form.
 The sticker also tells the paramedics where the form is kept, typically on the refrigerator.
-Download copies of the form and stickers from our Healthy Aging website.
+Download the Vial of Life form as a PDF.

 Statewide Connections for Healthy Aging